 I vividly remember watching the pilot episode of Supernatural (one of my favourite TV shows) way back in 2006.
-The episode centred around the ghost of a young woman, Constance, dressed in white.
+The episode centred around the ghost of a young woman, Constance, dressed in white, or ‘the woman in white’.
 She had drowned her children after discovering her husband’s infidelity.
 She was doomed to roam the roads near her home asking for male drivers to give her a lift home and then murdering them.

 The character of Constance is representative of a wider type of haunting

 (although normally much less violent) – that of the woman in white, or the White Lady.

 Having a profound interest in the paranormal, I’ve visited many haunted places.
 When the list of ghosts said to haunt the site is read aloud I would always lose interest when I heard the words ‘Woman in White’.
 It was just such a common trope.
 It seems that every castle or abandoned building had one!
 More recently, I have regretted my former disrespect for these spirits and the witnesses who have sene them.